bchainhub/well-known/README.md

 - `network`: Network identifier (e.g., "xcb", "xab")
 - `chainId`: Chain ID number (null if not specified)
 - `testnet`: Boolean indicating if this is a testnet token
+- `genesis`: ISO 8601 timestamp when the token was first released/created (null if not specified)
 - `expiration`: ISO 8601 timestamp when the token expires (null if never expires)
 - `address`: Blockchain address of the token contract
 - `ticker`: Trading symbol (e.g., "CTN", "BTC", "ETH")